Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 - I worked hand in hand with Latefaat Salaami to improve the overall UX writting on the authentication screens.

 -----Main Goal -- Easy to understand UX writting.

+## Name: Osasumwen Isibor

+## Description: I designed the Terms of use page and Privacy policy page for the landing page
+### Observations/Changes
+- I created the layout of the Terms of use screen and made it fully responsive
+- I created the layout of the Privacy policy screen and made it fully responsive

+-----Main Goal -- Responsive Terms of use and Privacy policy screen design.